Puppascott writes about choppers and about building chopper kits.

 Hard-Tail or Soft-Tail

 I am often asked about the differences between hard-tail and soft-tail frames.
-So, here is a quick comparison between the two that explains their primary differences and includes a quick reference chart.
+Here is a quick comparison between the two!
+Learn which is best for you.

 Hard-tail frames have been around a long time.
 Their simple construction has made them the popular choice of chopper builders.
 Most “old school” builders consider hard-tails the epitome of the chopper spirit.
 The chopper, after all, was meant to be inexpensive, lightweight, fast, and free of all but the essentials to get the bike down the road.

 Relatively simple construction gives the hard-tail some unique characteristics.
 The first is the lack of rear suspension.
 The axle is mounted directly to the frame, so the only suspension is achieved through the tire.
-This translates to more “road feel” being felt by the rider.
+This means the driver gets more “road feel."
 Many riders consider this a positive trait, while others prefer a smoother ride.

 Apart from the ride, the lack of suspension has some drawbacks.
 Handling characteristics will suffer.
 Suspension acts to keep the tire in contact with the road.
 With no suspension the tire is more susceptible to bounce or chatter, reducing contact with the road surface when the going gets rough.